How To Clean Car Seats

 - Working back to front, connect the clips to the cushion, ensuring it remains taut throughout.

 - Repeat steps 10 and 11 for the seat backing.

 - Once seat backing upholstery is secure and taught, zip up the backing.

 - You did it, congrats!

 Getting Out Smoke Smell From Your Car Seats

-If you’re wondering how to get smoke smell out of your car’s seats and interior, you can consult The Drive’s How to Get Smoke Smell out a Car or you can check out this brief explainer.
+If you’re wondering how to get smoke smell out of your car’s seats and interior, you can consult The Drive’s

 - Remove the floor mats.

 - Wet scrub brush with soap and water.